What is the Environmental Impact of Electric Cars?

 Consumers can protect themselves from greenwashing by researching their products’ environmental impacts.

-Exploring the environmental benefits of electric vehicles is essential before making a purchase.
+Exploring the environmental impact of electric cars is essential before making a purchase.
 The most significant draw to the product is its reduction of air pollution.
 The transportation sector currently accounts for 30% of U.S. greenhouse gas emissions, making it the single largest contributor.

 When we use electric vehicles instead of gasoline-powered cars, we reduce the enhanced greenhouse effect.
 It is a variation of the Earth’s natural warming process.
 When sunlight hits the planet, the atmosphere absorbs radiation, using it to maintain life-sustaining temperatures.